 Visit the beautiful Plenty River and learn the art of traditional Aboriginal binak (basket) weaving, a technique practiced for thousands of years.
 Bidjara woman Nikki Brown will share her weaving skills and stories from Bidjara country (Canarvon Gorge QLD).
 Dress warm and BYO camping chair or picnic rug.
 Afternoon tea provided.

-Bookings are essential, to reserve your place simply call 9217 2042 or email our Sustainability team.
+For further information call 9217 2042 or email our Sustainability team.

 With authors Sandy Jeffs and Margaret Leggatt

 Larundel Psychiatric Hospital was “the madhouse on the edge of town” at Bundoora until the 1990s.